websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/hiding-the-configuration-ui.md

 # Hiding the Configuration UI

-A configuration UI is automatically generated after a [configuration interface is created](./setting-and-accessing-configurations.html#creating-the-configuration-interface).
-But you may have certain use cases in which you want to hide the UI.
+Liferay generates a configuration UI automatically after a [configuration interface deploys](./setting-and-accessing-configurations.html#creating-the-configuration-interface).
+But you may have certain use cases where you want to hide the UI.
 For example, you don't want an administrator to have access to a specific configuration or you want to hide the configuration based on certain criteria.
 To hide the configuration UI, you have two different options:

 * Use a `generateUI` annotation property
 * Use the configuration visibility interface

 ## Using `generateUI`

 If you want to hide the configuration UI under all circumstances, include the `ExtendedObjectClassDefinition` annotation property `generateUI` in your configuration interface.
 Set the property to `false`.
-Note that this will hide the configuration UI for all scope.
+Note that this hides the configuration UI for all scopes.

 ```java
 @ExtendedObjectClassDefinition(generateUI=false)